jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 The positional coding also represents a tuple as a triplet `{a, b, n}`, but where `a` is the representation in base `b` of the tuple.
 That means <code>a = a<sub>n</sub>.b<sup>n-1</sup> + ... + a<sub>1</sub>.b<sup>0</sup></code>.
 Not every tuple is a positional code, but the property `IsPositionalCode(a, b, n)` can tell which ones are.
 That property is Diophantine, and so are the relations for comparing such encoded tuples, <code>PositionalEqual(a<sub>1</sub>, b<sub>1</sub>, c<sub>1</sub>, a<sub>2</sub>, b<sub>2</sub>, c<sub>2</sub>)</code>.

 ## Universal Diophantine equations
-It gets trippy when Universal Diophantine Equations are introduced and constructed.
-Those are polynomials where the variables are grouped into code parameters, element parameters and unknowns.
-It is universal if it can code (by choosing the code parameters) for any Diophantine equation, which means it will define the same set.
+It gets trippy when Universal Diophantine Equations are introduced.
+Those are polynomials where the variables are broken into 3 groups: code parameters, element parameters and unknowns.
+Such an equation is universal if it can code (by choosing the code parameters) for any Diophantine equation (which means it will represent the same set).
 Chapter 4 demonstrates that such a universal Diophantine equations can be constructed.
 This relies heavily on the codings introduced above.

 ## Turing machines